ddm7018/PredictingTheDow/README.md

 ```cmd
 python refineKNN.py
 ```
-This file runs k-fold validation and reports the optimal number of neighbors.
+This file runs k-fold validation and reports the optimal for either accuracy or AUC number of neighbors.
 Accuracies and AUC all reported as well

 ## Backtesting
 ```
 python othermodels.py
 ```
+Backtest KNN of n=20, CountVector against LogisticRegression with Lags.
+Results are saved to .png file

 Run KNN of n= 20 using the test, train split from Kaggle, against Logistic Regression Model comprised of Lags.
 Backtest the models and saved the results of the backtest as backtesting.png